 - Give them time to warm up.
 Remember that they came to your home to relax and enjoy themselves.

-- Turn on the TV and let them watch some football, basketball or other sporting event.
+- Turn on the TV and let them watch football, basketball or other sporting event or another program of choice.

 - Thank them for their service.

-- Offer to let them call home; allow them privacy to make their call(s).
+- Offer to let them call home and allow them privacy to make their call(s).

 - Adhere to military guidelines and standards.